revou-fsse-feb25/milestone-2-kebejoan/README.md

-# Hey I'm underConstruction
+# Hey This Readme is Under Construction
+Apology for the inconvenience
-here's a [link](https://revou-fsse-feb25.github.io/milestone-2-kebejoan/index.html) of deployed page
+here's a [link](https://revou-fsse-feb25.github.io/milestone-2-kebejoan/index.html) of the deployed page though